LevelUpMarketers/trying-to-adult-rva-2025/docs/BIDashboard.md

 # TTA BI Dashboard

 The **TTA BI Dashboard** appears as its own menu item in the WordPress admin and surfaces business intelligence metrics for managers.
 Data is fetched via the `tta_bi_data` AJAX action and rendered with D3.js.
+A timeframe dropdown lets you view the last 6, 12 or 24 months of data.
+Selecting a different range reloads the charts without a page refresh.

 ## Available Charts

 The dashboard now displays multiple sections:

 1. **Subscription Status** – bar chart of active, cancelled and payment-problem subscriptions.
-2. **New Member Signups** – line chart showing signups this month.
+2. **New Member Signups** – line chart showing signups per month for the selected timeframe.
-3. **Monthly Revenue** – line chart of total revenue from all transactions over the last six months.
+3. **Monthly Revenue** – line chart of total revenue from all transactions for the chosen period.
 4. **Ticket Sales Per Year** – bar chart summarising yearly event revenue.
 5. **Average Tickets per Event** – monthly average tickets sold per event for the current year.
 6. **Membership Levels** – pie chart of members by current level.